 ISLAMABAD, NETRALNEWS.COM - After running for five years, the Indonesia-Pakistan Preferential Trade Agreement (IP-PTA) has been upgraded to become the Indonesia-Pakistan Trade in Goods Agreement (IP-TIGA).

-This was disclosed by the Director of Bilateral Negotiations at the Ministry of Trade Ni Made Ayu Marthini, who acted as Chair of the Indonesian Delegation at the first IP-TIGA Joint Negotiating Committee (JNC) meeting in Islamabad, Pakistan, on 8-9 August 2019.
+This was disclosed by the Director of Bilateral Negotiations at the Ministry of Trade Ni Made Ayu Marthini, who acted as Chair of the Indonesian Delegation at the first IP-TIGA Joint Negotiating Committee (JNC) meeting in Islamabad, Pakistan.

 At the meeting, the Pakistan Delegation was led by the Joint Secretary (FTA Wing) of the Ministry of Commerce of Pakistan, Shafiq A. Shahzad.